Quantum Criticality Enabled by Intertwined Degrees of Freedom

-Finally, we would like to establish the transition between the spin or orbital KS phase and the SU(4) KS phase, which correspond to the trajectories \rom{3} in Fig.\,\ref{fig:phasepathall}.
+{\bf Transition between spin or orbital KS phase and SU(4) KS phase.} Finally, we would like to establish the transition between the spin or orbital KS phase and the SU(4) KS phase, which correspond to the trajectories \rom{3} in Fig.\,\ref{fig:su4RGre}(a).
 As discussed in the main text, because the strong Kondo coupling fixed points \textbf{K1}, \textbf{K2}, and \textbf{K3} are stable fixed points, there should be other generics critical points, denoted as orange boxes \textbf{X1} and \textbf{X2}, separating them.

 Again, we focus on the RG trajectory around the critical point \textbf{R1} where $g_{\sigma z}= g_{\tau z}=g^*$ between the spin and orbital KD \textbf{G} and SU(4) KS phases \textbf{K3}.
 If we keep every parameters fixed but just slightly decrease the coupling constant $g_{\sigma z}$, that is, $g_{\sigma z}< g_{\tau z}=g^*$, then the RG trajectory will flow toward to $g_{\sigma z}\rightarrow 0$.
 We can then vary $g_{\tau z}$ to explore the RG trajectory.
-The corresponding trajectories in the phase diagram are denoted as the arrow (\rom{3}) in Fig.\,\ref{fig:phasepathall}.
+The corresponding trajectories in the phase diagram are denoted as the arrow (\rom{3}) in Fig.\,\ref{fig:su4RGre}(a).
 As we will see later, the assumption that $g_{\sigma z}\rightarrow 0$ is legitimate since $g_{\sigma z}$ is generally irrelevant around $g_{\sigma z}=0$.